Nauxe/dynamic-lapis-gs/README.md

 The extension of LapisGS to Dynamic 3DGS.

-The Dynamic-LapisGS serves as the foundation of our dynamic 3DGS streaming system, "LTS: A DASH Streaming System for Dynamic Multi-Layer 3D Gaussian Splatting Scenes", which won the **Best Paper Award** at MMSys'25 in April.
+The Dynamic-LapisGS serves as the foundation of our dynamic 3DGS streaming system, "LTS: A DASH Streaming System for Dynamic Multi-Layer 3D Gaussian Splatting Scenes", which won the 🏆**Best Paper Award**🏆 at ACM MMSys'25 in April.
 See the [paper](https://drive.google.com/file/d/1iDz1ExOd1LrPhA7fv4DbLUbzn-Jioihn/view?usp=share_link).

 As for the code of LTS system, however, we have received notice from a company asserting that portions of our work may overlap with their patents related to viewport-dependent streaming.
-Because of this potential legal issue, **we cannot make the code or scripts openly available at this moment**.
+We are currently addressing this issue.
+At this moment, **we cannot make the system code or scripts openly available**.

 We apologize for any inconvenience this may cause and appreciate your understanding.
-We remain open to technical discussions and are willing to provide clarifications regarding the implementation through academic or professional exchange.
+We remain actively open to technical discussions and are strongly willing to provide clarifications regarding the implementation through academic or professional exchange.

 Luckily, the core code for Dynamic-LapisGS is still available.
 You can use it to train and render your own dynamic 3DGS models.

-# Setup
+## Setup

 The code is built on the codebase of [LapisGS](https://github.com/nus-vv-streams/lapis-gs?tab=readme-ov-file), which essentially only modifies a few lines of code to support dynamic 3DGS.
 Please refer to the LapisGS repository for detailed requirements and elaboration.

-# Pre-processing
+## Pre-processing

+To be released soon.

-## Dataset Preparation
+### Dataset Preparation

-## Dataset Structure
+### Dataset Structure

-# Running
+## Running

 ```bash
 python train_full_pipeline.py --model_base <path to the output model root directory> --dataset_base <path to the source root directory> --dataset_name <name of the dataset> --scene <name of the scene> --method <name of the method>  --frame_list <two numbers separated by space, indicating the start and end frame index, e.g., 0 30>